Shyandram/CPGA-Net-Pytorch/README.md

 # A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction

 This is the implementation of CPGA-Net based on Pytorch.
-"A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction"
+Journal Paper (submitted) "A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction" Conference Paper (submitted) "Exposure Correction in Driving Scenes Using the Atmospheric Scattering Model"

 # News